Got Peaches? Then you’re in luck, today I’m sharing the recipe on how to make this quick and easy, 2 Ingredient Peach Sherbet!

 2 Ingredient Peach Sherbet

-Recipe tip: I had a reader email me to say she thought 1 full can of sweetened condensed milk was too much and depending on the sweetness of your peaches, she recommends starting with half a can and giving the mixture a taste.
+- I had a reader email me to say she thought 1 full can of sweetened condensed milk was too much and since the sweetness of your peaches will vary, she recommends starting with half a can of sweetened condensed milk and giving the mixture a taste.

 - 1 14 oz can of sweetened condensed milk

-1. Add peaches and sweetened condensed milk to your blender or food processor and blend until creamy.
+1. Add peaches and half the sweetened condensed milk to your blender or food processor and blend.
+Give the mixture a taste and add more sweetened condensed milk as needed, until creamy.
 (I’m not sure what variety these peaches are, but they turned bright peachy pink/red in the freezer!
 The color of your frozen peaches will determine the color of your sherbet.)

 2. Serve immediately as soft serve (which is how we normally eat it.)